 Just don’t make any of these LinkedIn content strategy mistakes.

-Below are four LinkedIn hacks that will increase your followers’ count and help you establish your expertise while providing value to your target market.
+Below are four LinkedIn hacks and strategies that will increase your followers’ count and help you establish your expertise while providing value to your target market.

 a) Create high-value content

 I cannot stress enough the importance of ensuring that everything you share on LinkedIn is high-value — from the perspective of your potential prospects.
 Be aware that what you consider high-value and what they believe to be high-value may be different.

 There’s no better or faster way to build your authority and build your LinkedIn following than through creating and sharing high-value content.

 While the content you create must be considered high-value by your prospects, your best content will typically be on the topics you know best.

 When you know a topic well, you provide deeper insights and can share stories that people can relate to and remember most.

 c) Write what you are most passionate about

 Passion is vital to creating great content that people will want to follow or engage with.
 It is what will allow you to create valuable content consistently.